Can enough of us trigger a course change to prevent ‘ecological collapse’?

 Finally, to enable the Supporter Actions and Expediter Collaborations, an entity will need to perform three essential facilitations.

-| Facilitation | Purpose |
+| Facilitation | Purpose and method |

 |---|---|

-| FS Simplify the overall task | To supply a simple action plan that seeds popular focus and generates enough belief (particularly among those already working towards sustainability, regeneration, and economic transformation) that changing course is achievable. |
+| FS Simplify the overall task | To seed popular focus and generate enough belief that changing course is achievable by supplying a simple action plan. |

 These facilitations could be termed the Essentialist Facilitations, given the critical need for simple, stripped-back information that facilitates mass engagement.

-For expediters: we need easy-to-consume information, like this report-style manifesto.
+Expediters will need easy-to-consume information, like this report-style manifesto.

 - individually named